kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 ## Alternatives

-A monolithic `ResourceMapping` that is only read during operator startup and cannot be selectively applied to Workloads may be overly limiting.
+A monolithic `ResourceTransformation` that is only read during operator startup and cannot be selectively applied to Workloads may be overly limiting.
-More flexible options could be supported by promoting `ResourceMapping` to a top-level cluster-scoped API object.
-A cluster admin could then define multiple `ResourceMapping` instances and refer to them by name in fields of other objects.
+More flexible options could be supported by promoting `ResourceTransformation` to a top-level cluster-scoped API object.
+A cluster admin could then define multiple `ResourceTransformation` instances and refer to them by name in fields of other objects.

 One advantage (and complexity) shared by all these alternatives is that they enable resource mappings to be changed without requiring a restart of the Kueue manager.
-This comes at the implementation complexity of watching for changes to `ResourceMapping` instances and propagating them appropriately.
+This comes at the implementation complexity of watching for changes to `ResourceTransformation` instances and propagating them appropriately.

 In all of these options, we would add either a `resourceMappingName` (`string`) or a `resourceMappingNames` (`[]string`) field to an existing API object.
-In the later case, the named mappings would be combined to construct a composite `ResourceMapping` which would be stored as a new field in the `Status` field of the API object.
+In the later case, the named mappings would be combined to construct a composite `ResourceTransformation` which would be stored as a new field in the `Status` field of the API object.
 If the merging process detects an inconsistent mapping (for example the named mappings specify both `Retain` and `Replace` for the same `input`), then an error would be reported via the `Conditions` of the API object's `Status`.